matrix-org/matrix-spec-proposals/specification/client_server_api.rst

 :Type:
   ``m.id.thirdparty``
 :Description:
-  The user is identified by a third-party identifer in canonicalized form.
+  The user is identified by a third-party identifer in canonicalised form.

-A client can identify a user using a 3pid bound to the user's account on the homeserver, where the 3pid was previously bound using the |/account/3pid|_ API.
-See the `3PID Types`_ Appendix for a list of Third-party ID media.
+A client can identify a user using a 3pid associated with the user's account on the homeserver, where the 3pid was previously associated using the
+|/account/3pid|_ API.
+See the `3PID Types`_ Appendix for a list of Third-party
+ID media.

 .. code:: json

   "identifier": {
     "type": "m.id.thirdparty",
-    "medium": "<The medium of the third party identifier>", "address": "<The canonicalized third party address of the user>" }
+    "medium": "<The medium of the third party identifier>", "address": "<The canonicalised third party address of the user>" }

 Phone number